 PhD in Human Sexuality-36 units

-HSX 6828 Sexuality, Spirituality, and Religion: Humanistic, Clinical, and Policy Implications (3.00 Units) LG Grade Option
+HSX 6828 Sexuality, Spirituality, and Religion: Humanistic, Clinical, and Policy Implications (3.00 Units) LG Grade Option - Rotating Elective

-This advanced foundational course analyzes the theories, methods, and discourses related to the intersection between the great worldly religions and human sexuality across history, culture, and personal experience.
+This foundational course analyzes the theories, methods, and discourses related to the intersection between the great worldly religions and human sexuality across history, culture, and personal experience.
 In particular, Hinduism, Buddhism, Islam, Christianity, and Judaism will be compared and contrasted in historical and cultural context by virtue of their similarities and differences regarding sexual attitudes and practices.
 By focusing on the culture, context, policies, and reproduction of the influence of these institutions on sexual values and attitudes, insight is gained into the intersection between faith communities and sexual literacy globally and in the United States.
 The course also examines the historical role of spirituality in the formation of sexuality, and provides understanding of how sexuality and spirituality intersect in the life course and emotional life of individuals.
 Finally, the seminar provides critical perspective on how issues of faith, spirituality, and institutional religion have influenced cultural development, tolerance, social justice, and secular changes in societal policies.

 HSX 6900 Dissertation Proposal Completion (0 Units) PF Grade Option